Path integral approach to universal dynamics of reservoir computers: Numerical Calculation

 where

-If the training is successfully done, the readout of the reservoir output $\hat{y}(t) =\sum_j W^{\rm out}_{j}r_j(t)$ should yield a good approximation for the actual value of $y(t)$.
-Preparing another time-series of the Lorenz system generated from the other random initial state as the test data, we perform the time-series prediction task and evaluate the MSE.
-Here we drop the early time-series up to the transient time $T_{\rm trans}$, as in the training case.
-We perform this procedure for any parameter values $(1/J,J_0/J)$ over $100$ ensembles of the random coupling constant $J_{ij}$, and lastly, calculate the average and variance of MSE over all the ensembles.
+If the training is successfully done, the readout of the reservoir output $\hat{y}(t) =\sum_j W^{\rm out}_{j} \phi(r_j(t))$ should yield a good approximation for the actual value of $y(t)$.
+Preparing another time series of the Lorenz system generated from the other random initial state as the test data, we perform the time series inference task and evaluate the MSE.
+Here we drop the early time series up to the transient time $T_{\rm trans}$, as in the training case.
+We perform this procedure for any parameter values $(1/J,J_0/J)$ over $100$ ensembles of the random coupling constant $J_{ij}$, and lastly, calculate the median and the IQR of MSE over all the ensembles.

 We show the numerical results in Fig.~\ref{f:MSE} for the Gauss, Gamma, and symmetrized Gamma classes.

-First, paying attention to the results for the Gauss class, we readily notice the remarkable improvement of the computational performance -- a sharp decrease of the mean and variance of MSE -- around the boundary of the chaotic phase, namely, {\it edge of chaos}~\cite{Bertschinger2004,Bertschinger2005, Legenstein2007a,Legenstein2007b,Busing2010,Toyoizumi2011,Schuechker2018}.
+First, paying attention to the results for the Gauss class, we readily notice the remarkable improvement of the computational performance -- a sharp decrease of the median and the IQR of MSE -- around the boundary of the chaotic phase, namely, {\it edge of chaos}~\cite{Bertschinger2004,Bertschinger2005, Legenstein2007a,Legenstein2007b,Busing2010,Toyoizumi2011,Schuechker2018}.
 In these previous works other than Ref.~\cite{Bertschinger2005}, they focused mainly on the case where the coupling constant sampled from the Gaussian distribution with vanishing mean.
 Thus, it was still unclear what role the non-zero mean value of the coupling plays in computation at the edge of chaos.
 As we can understand by comparison with Fig.~\ref{f:PD Gauss} (e) and Fig.~\ref{f:common signal}, the drastic behavior mentioned above appears only in the particular regime where the maximum Lyapunov exponent is near zero and the common signal-induced synchronization is realized.
-We can confirm that similar behavior can be observed even in the symmetrized Gamma class, as shown in Fig.~\ref{f:MSE} (e) and (f).
+We can confirm that similar behavior can be observed even in the symmetrized Gamma class, as shown in Fig.~\ref{f:MSE} (c) and (f).